RedPointGlobal/redpoint-rpi/docs/readme-values.md

 | `deploy/values/aws/amazon.yaml` | AWS with IRSA, Amazon SQS, MongoDB cache |
 | `deploy/values/demo/demo.yaml` | Self-hosted demo mode with built-in databases |

 These are **not** starting points to copy and edit.
 Use the Interaction CLI to generate your overrides.
-The examples are useful for:

-- **Reviewing** what the CLI generated — "does my output look right?"
-- **Automation** — CI/CD or GitOps pipelines where interactive prompts are not available
-- **Understanding** what a complete override looks like for a given platform
+The examples are useful for reviewing what the CLI generated or understanding what a complete override looks like for a given platform.

 ## Repository Structure